East and West Twin Parks

 South City Park is the largest park with a total size of 43.3 acres.
 The South City Park’s main entrance is located on Image Road, off of Highway 11.
 This park offers several playgrounds, picnic areas, four shelter houses and horseshoe pits throughout the park.

-These shelter houses can be reserved for a fee of $20.00 with $10.00 refunded if cleaned.
-A deposit is required at the time you reserve a shelter house, which is handled at City Hall.
+These shelter houses can be reserved for a fee of $20.00 at City Hall, 116 W. Brooks.
 The shelter house that is located near the main entrance of the park is call the Fireman Shelter House.
 In the middle of the park is a small shelter house called Orval Bailey’s.
 The east shelter house is the largest and is called the Brick Shelter House.
 A public bathroom and showers are located by the Brick Shelter House for the campground located on Ida Road.

 The campground has a fee of $20.00 a night (fee box located at the campground).
-Electricity is located at each site with a dump station.
-Fresh water is available at each campsite.
+Electricity with a 30 or 50 amp is available and fresh water is located at each site.
 Also on Ida Road is the Brookfield City Pool.
 The pool is open to the public starting on Memorial Weekend.
 It is open seven days a week unless bad weather or unexpected events.

 Elk Park is located on East John Street across from Graff Field ball park.
 This enclosed play area offers playground equipment for small children and a picnic table.